Cockroach infestations aren’t common, but the worst thing about them is the baby roaches.

 Why do you see Baby Roaches in Bathroom?

-Roaches prefer a damp environment where food is easily available; therefore, for them, the bathroom is one of the best places to hang out.
+Roaches prefer a damp environment where food is readily available; therefore, the bathroom is one of the best places to hang out.

 They have plenty of water available there, and they can also access the drains to travel through other drainage holes scavenging food.

-Another reason why baby roaches are frequently found in bathrooms is that there are plenty of bathroom insects on which they can feed; these insects are a good source of food for them, making bathrooms a perfect hideout for them.
+Another reason baby roaches are frequently found in bathrooms is that there are plenty of bathroom insects on which they can feed; these insects are a good source of food for them, making bathrooms a perfect hideout.

-Considering all this, it is very common to find a cockroach in the bathroom often.
+Considering all this, it is common to often find a cockroach in the bathroom.

 Why do you see Baby Roaches in Kitchen?

-Baby roaches need constant food and water supply to grow, and kitchens are one of the best sources for them; they crawl all over the kitchen sink, floor, utensils, slabs, and whatever they could find on and spread the chance of viral and bacterial infections.
+Baby roaches need constant food and water supply to grow, and kitchens are one of their best sources; they crawl all over the kitchen sink, floor, utensils, slabs, and whatever they can find and spread the chance of viral and bacterial infections.

 Kitchens offer roaches a warm and humid area with plenty of access to food and moisture; hence, kitchens are among the best places for a cockroach infestation to thrive.